 - Specialist brings all necessary sterilized materials + equipment needed

 - Capsules + Tincture are safely created from your very own placenta

 - Processing only occurs when your placenta is deemed safe for release from your provider

 So what is Placenta Encapsulation?

 Placenta Encapsulation is the process of turning your placenta into capsules.
 The capsules themselves are 100% vegetarian and Kosher, so there should be no allergen issues.
 It is a two-day process, typically done as quickly after birth as possible.

-Tincture is made from your placenta powder and is wonderful because it’s created using a menstruum.
+Tincture is made from your placenta powder and is extra special because it’s created using a menstruum.
 The menstruum also acts as a preservative, therefore, it lasts much longer than your capsules.
-Many women enjoy having this on-hand for days down the road when they are out of their capsules and feel stressed or anxious, are having emotional lows, low energy, or their cycle returns, etc…
+Many enjoy having this on-hand for days down the road after capsules have run out, when feeling stressed or anxious, having emotional lows, low energy, or when the cycle returns, etc…